 - Selecting or acquiring a data quality toolset that will become a standard

-- Creation of content for a data quality policy
+- Creating content for a data quality policy

-- Input to the Enterprise Data Quality Strategy
+- Adding input to the Enterprise Data Quality Strategy

-- Development of standard processes, leading to greater efficiency
+- Developing standard processes, leading to greater efficiency

-- Development of a prioritization method applying impact analysis
+- Developing a prioritization method applying impact analysis

-- Influences business lines to prioritize data quality.
+- Influencing business lines to prioritize data quality

 How to Execute the Pilot

-It is recommended that the DMO Director propose the project to the executive governance body, and designate a Data Quality Lead to coordinate the efforts of governance participants and IT.
-We don’t have enough space in this column time to address your internal sales pitch but feel free reach out to me if you would like to brainstorm.
+It is recommended that the DMO director propose the project to the executive governance body, and designate a data quality lead to coordinate the efforts of governance participants and IT.
+We don’t have enough space in this column to address your internal sales pitch, but feel free to reach out to me if you would like to brainstorm.

 The table below shows the activity steps for the project and the output for each step.

-Step one is very important – defining scope.
-The ideal scenario is:
+Step one is very important: defining scope.
+The ideal scenario is the following: